-- Discuss the roles of both high culture and pop culture within society
+- Discuss the roles of high culture, pop culture, subculture, and counterculture within society

 High Culture and Popular Culture

 Do you prefer listening to opera or hip hop music?
 Do you like watching horse racing or NASCAR?
 Do you read books of poetry or celebrity magazines?
 In each pair, one type of entertainment is considered high-brow and the other low-brow.
 Sociologists use the term high culture to describe the pattern of cultural experiences and attitudes that exist in the highest class segments of a society.
 People often associate high culture with intellectualism, political power, and prestige.
 In America, high culture also tends to be associated with wealth.
-Events considered high culture can be expensive and formal—attending a ballet, seeing a play, or listening to a live symphony performance.
+Events considered high culture can be expensive and formal—attending a ballet, or listening to a live symphony performance, for example.